Žarkovo: History

-The remains of the large Neolithic settlement from the period of the Vinča culture, known as the Ledine locality, was found in the area (Cerak Vinogradi).
+The remains of the large Neolithic settlement from the period of the Vinča culture, known as the Ledine locality, was found in the area Bele vode.
 With the localities Vinča-Belo Brdo and Usek, it is one of the longest existing Vinčan settlement that has been discovered so far.

 Žarkovo became important border trade settlement after the border between Austria and the Ottoman Empire stabilized on the Sava river.
 Serbian merchants were selling entire herds of pigs and oxen via Žarkovo and the Ostružnica ferry on the Sava's bank.
 But, also because of its location, most of the military attacks on Belgrade originated from Žarkovo's direction, after forcing a river crossing.
 This included the Austrian attacks of 1717 by Prince Eugene of Savoy, and 1789 by Ernst Gideon von Laudon.
 Austrian map of Belgrade area from 1721 shows Žarkovo as having 42 houses, located where Žarkovo's center is today.
 The village had three "walled" water wells and cemetery with a chapel, situated on the same location as today.
 This makes Žarkovo cemetery the oldest surviving cemetery on the territory of modern Belgrade.

 Prior to the First Serbian Uprising, Žarkovo was the central location for supplying rebels with weapons.
 After the uprising started in 1804, it was an unofficial military base of Karađorđe and Serbian rebel army.
 Belgrade's Ottoman pasha, Bekir Pasha, met with Karađorđe in Žarkovo, reached an agreement regarding the Ottoman outlaws, Dahije, and asked Karađorđe not to attack Belgrade, but to make headquarter outside of the city, in Vračar.
 He agreed, let the Ottomans through the gauntlet (with Serbian soldiers firing in the air) organized at modern Bele Vode section of Žarkovo and moved the army.
 He attacked and liberated Belgrade in 1806.